zumbeto/flixify-app/README.md

 ## Features

-- **Swiper API Integration**: The main page includes a slider that uses the Swiper API for a dynamic and responsive display.
+- **Swiper Library Integration**: The main page includes a slider that uses the Swiper library for a dynamic and responsive display of the movies currently playing in cinemas.
+The data is fetched from TMDB API.
 - **FontAwesome Library**: The app integrates the FontAwesome library for the use of icons to enhance the UI.
 - **Search Functionality**: Users can search for their favorite movies and TV shows using the search page.
 - **Trending Content**: The website showcases trending movies and TV shows fetched from the TMDB API.